Get £5 back when you spend £15 at small shops during the American Express Shop Small event.

 Apply for an extra American Express credit card

 You’re also not limited to a single American Express card.
 Since the offer is per card not per person if you get another card or two in your name it increases the retailers you can spend at.
 Remember to perform an eligibility check before applying.

-It might even be that you can get a welcome bonus on a second or third card and the Platinum and BA Premium Plus have different eligibility conditions, depending on which cards you already hold.
+It might even be that you can get a welcome bonus on a second or third card as the Platinum and BA Premium Plus have different eligibility conditions, depending on which cards you already hold.
 I’ve written more about how to get multiple Amex signup bonuses here.

 Think beyond your normal shopping